kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 }
 ```

-Then using it in a JSX file:
+Then using it in a JSX file with its vanilla tag:

 ```javascript
 // SignIn.js